anthony-pardo/book-tracker-rails/spec.md

 - [x] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients) - User has_many genres through books; Genre has_many users through books
 - [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity) - genre name is user submittable
 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item) - validations on User, Book, Genre, Comment, and Review
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes) - User.most_books URL: /users/most_books implemented
 - [x] Include signup (how e.g. Devise) - implemented with Devise
 - [x] Include login (how e.g. Devise) - implemented with Devise
 - [x] Include logout (how e.g. Devise) - implemented with Devise